-The 519 receives engraving requests throughout the year, however we only engrave new names once a year, in advance of the annual AIDS Candlelight Vigil.
-Please note that the deadline for submitting names to be included at the 2019 AIDS Candlelight Vigil is March 31, 2019.
+The 519 receives engraving requests throughout the year, however, we only engrave new names once a year, in advance of the annual AIDS Candlelight Vigil.
+Please note that submissions for names to be included at the 2019 AIDS Candlelight Vigil closed on March 31, 2019.

 For information about The AIDS Memorial, please contact:Karlene Williams-Clarke Supervisor, Operations and Community Relations KWilliamsClarke@The519.org